Form 982: How to exclude canceled debt from your taxable income

 This is not an error.
 The IRS treats canceled debt as taxable income.
 But exclusions exist that can eliminate or reduce this burden.
 Form 982 is how you claim them.

+Because the IRS views forgiven debt as an economic benefit: you received loan proceeds and did not repay them in full, which is treated as income even though no cash changed hands.
 The tax treatment of debt forgiveness surprises many business owners.
 When a creditor cancels debt you legitimately owed, the IRS views that cancellation as an economic benefit.
 You received something of value (the original loan proceeds) and did not fully pay for it.
 The forgiven amount is, in tax terms, income.

 1. Form 1099-C reports the cancellation to the IRS.
 When a creditor cancels $600 or more in debt, they must file Form 1099-C, Cancellation of Debt.
 The form reports your name, the amount canceled, and the date of cancellation.
 The IRS receives a copy, which means they know about the forgiveness whether or not you report it.